| CONFUCIUSManner and Attitudes

 will be contributing to government.'
 There are other sorts

-of service quite different from what you mean by service."18
+of service quite different from what you mean by service."18 Confucius recognized human limitations and did not expect

 to find a perfectly wise man ("Divine Sage").
 The